 Bitcoin faucets are websites with lots of advertisements running on them that rewards a small amount of bitcoin to their members for visiting their page.
-On the other hand, a bitcoin is a digital currency that has market value.
+On the other hand, a bitcoin is a digital currency that has a market value.

 It is neither a physical coin or a paper, and it is held electronically, i.e. bitcoins can be stored only in computers, servers etc. If the word Bitcoin is new to you, I highly recommend you to read this article: Bitcoins In Kenya, How to Buy and Sell through Mpesa

 Though bitcoins are not physical they have very high value, let say 1 Bitcoin = +/- Ksh 376121.16 and can be converted into local currencies.
 Most of the people online are unaware of bitcoin faucets.
 And, most of you might have seen advertisements about top bitcoin faucets on some sites).

 But people like you don’t have any idea whatsoever about it.
 I have written this article to try and explain about bitcoin faucets.
-Here, I tried as much as possible to clearly answer the following questions:
+Here, I tried as much as possible to answer the following questions: